-Chaturmas is reserved the year for penance, austerities, fasting, bathing in holy rivers and religious observances for all.
+Chaturmas is reserved period of the year for penance, austerities, fasting, bathing in holy rivers and religious observances for all.
 Devotees resolve to observe some form of vow, be it of silence or abstaining from a favourite food item, or having only a single meal in a day.Let’s explore Chaturmasya and its importance through this interesting article.

 The rutus (seasons) of Varsha (monsoon), Sharad (autumn) and Hemant (winter) fall in the period of Dakshinayan (the southernly declination of the sun).
 In these three seasons the days of Holy festivals are relatively more, especially in the monsoons.